drew-sarette/ds-studio/src/lessons/studio-policies.md

 description: Everything you need to know about scheduling, cancellations, payment, instruments, etc...
 ---
-## Payment, Scheduling, and Cancellations
+## Payment

-* My rate is $60 per hour.
+* My rate is $65 per hour for weekly lessons.
 Lessons are generally 30, 45, or 60 minutes.
 15 minute lessons are available for very young students.
 * Payment for the month is due by the first lesson of that month.
-* Before the beginning of each month, we can discuss any scheduling issues.
-When we are in agreement, I will send an email with the schedule and bill.
+Before that, you will receive an email listing the scheduled lessons, and the total for the month.
 * I cannot give refunds after payment is received.

+## Absence and Make-up Lessons

+* If you need to reschedule, please notify me at least one week in advance.
+I will ***attempt*** to reschedule your lesson.
+* Rescheduled lessons may need to be held by video call, depending on my location/schedule.
-* I will **attempt** to reschedule in case of illness or an emergency.
+* In case of illness/emergency, I am happy to reschedule your lesson.

+## Planned Absences

+* I expect to meet every student every week during the school calendar.
+* I expect to meet most weeks during the summer break.
+If you are planning a trip during the summer, I will remove those lessons from your bill if you let me know the month before.

-## Free Trial Lessons and Referrals
+## Trial Lessons

-* 30-minute trial lessons are free!
-I want you to be sure that we are a good fit before you sign up.
+* A 30 minute trial lesson is $30.

+## Referrals

 * A lesson credit will be awarded for a referral to a new student, if I am accepting new students.

 ## Parent Guidelines